Ezku/coffee-injector/README.markdown

 The essence of Coffee-Injector is to give you everything you need to set up your resources and resolve their dependencies, then get out of the way.
-Because of the asynchronous nature of node.js, a sprinkle of Promises are added on top, but that is the gist of it.
+You get a way to configure your application in one place.
+Because of the asynchronous nature of node.js, a sprinkle of Promises is added on top, but that is the gist of it.

+# Installation and available cake tasks

+Assuming you have node.js and npm installed:

+	npm install coffee-script
+	npm install vows
+	git clone git@github.com:Ezku/coffee-injector.git

+Once you're done, you can run the unit tests with `cake test` or just compile the coffeescript files with `cake compile`.